zeditor01/Z25A/PSI_hooli.md

 ![hooli01](images/hooli01.JPG)

 Next ...
-Fill in Page 2 details, including the <CLIENT> XML and a Job Card
+Fill in Page 2 details, including the <CLIENT> XML and a Job Card.
+Be careful to update the USS directory to what you want.

 ![hooli02](images/hooli02.JPG)